-The accessibility chart below provides an overview of services and facilities that are available for Central Park Zoo guests with disabilities.
-Please consult the current map, available on your mobile device or posters at park entry, for additional park information and schedules.
+This webpage provides information and identifies the accommodations we are broadly able to provide to support guests with disabilities during their visit.
+Please consult the current park map, available on your mobile device or posters at park entry, for daily information and schedules.

 *Elevator access available to Tropic Zone mezzanine.

 A limited number of free wheelchairs are available on a first come, first served basis.
 Ask any Admissions or Security staff for assistance.